- July 2, 2018

 Failure by a financial advisor to adhere to these requirements is evidence of negligence or, worse, investment fraud.
 If you as the investor can establish, at a minimum, negligent misconduct, you may be entitled to recovery your investment losses.

-If You Have Lost Money Investing With A Financial Advisor, Contact The Wolper Law Firm To Discuss Your Legal Options
+If You Have Lost Money Investing With A Financial Advisor, Contact The Wolper Law Firm, P.A.
+To Discuss Your Legal Options